Eugene Chislenko

 Technology Coordinator

 Sarah (Sadie) Warren (she/her) is a Research Associate with the University of Toronto Centre for Ethics.
-Her research, broadly concerned with self-world relations and their implications for ecological good, works between philosophical traditions such as American pragmatism, phenomenology, and new materialism.
-She is a public and digital scholarship enthusiast, currently acting as Social Media Manager for the Mycological Society of Toronto, and enjoys spending her free time baking sourdough, devising unorthodox DIY projects, and photographing local flora.
+Her research, broadly concerned with self-world relations and their implications for ecological good (especially biodiversity), works between philosophical traditions such as American pragmatism, phenomenology, and new materialism.
+She recently assumed the role of Associate Editor with the journal Environmental Humanities, and—as a public and digital scholarship enthusiast—also acts as Social Media Manager for the Mycological Society of Toronto.
+She enjoys spending her free time baking sourdough, devising unorthodox DIY projects, and photographing local flora and fungi.

 Karl Aho